Wild Club at the Farm!

 Regular updates on Facebook, exhibition on site and a cookbook to share with the participants and be offered for sale to other visitors

-Amount Heading Description £5,000 Staff salaries Salaries from March - Sept £750 Cooking Ingredients To help with the feasts and lunches £250 Craft Materials FOr a variety of workshops £1,500 Cookbook Workhops and costs for producing the book £1,500 Worshops - storytelling etc Holding weekly workshops during the school holidays
+Amount Heading Description £6,000 Staff salaries Salaries from March - Sept £750 Cooking Ingredients To help with the feasts and lunches £250 Craft Materials FOr a variety of workshops £1,500 Workshops Workshops on Cooking/Mini Beast hunt/DIY for under 8's £1,500 Worshops - storytelling etc Holding weekly workshops during the school holidays

 Spitalfields City Farm is the nearest city Farm to the city of London, we have stunning views of the Shard and Gherkin.
 However, we are also based in one the boroughs that has least amount of green spaces and high childhood obesity coupled with high incidences of diabetes amongst the adults and children.
 The average life expectancy for our Bengali community is 60years old!
 We are open 6 days a week from 10am - 4.30pm and are free to come in and enjoy.
 We have been on site since 1978.